4 Important Things You Should Know About Your New Dental Implants

 Many people don’t realize that using adhesives involves more than applying a fresh coat in the morning.
 Dentures must be scrubbed to remove all the residue of previous adhesive applications.
 Failing to do so increases the odds that one or both plates will slip out of position during the day.
 A buildup of the adhesive can also make it more obvious that there are dentures present instead of real teeth.

-Thanks to the fact that implants are buried into the gums and topped with caps that look like natural teeth, you don’t have to worry about cleaning away adhesive or about anything slipping out of place.
-That one factor alone makes caring for the implants a lot easier.
+Thanks to the fact that during the dental implant procedure, implants are buried into the gums and topped with caps that look like natural teeth, you don’t have to worry about cleaning away adhesive or about anything slipping out of place.
+That one factor alone makes caring for the dental implants a lot easier.

 You Still See the Dentist for Checkups and Cleanings

 Your home routine is not the only aspect of dental health that needs to continue.
-An annual checkup with your dentist is a must.
-The dentist will determine if the implants are firmly in position and check for any signs of gum disease or inflammation.
+An annual checkup with your dentist that do dental implants is a must.
+The dentist will determine if the dental implants are firmly in position and check for any signs of gum disease or inflammation.
 The caps will also be inspected to ensure there are no fine cracks present and that they are relatively free of any type of residue.